Bowtie8904/BtDatabase/README.md

                                                             .autoReconnect();
   ```
   What it does:
-  - sets the path of the database to the folder ´db´ within your projects folder
+  - sets the path of the database to the folder `db` within your projects folder
   - attempts to create the database if it does not exist yet
   - enables the database to use unicode
   - sets the character encoding to UTF-8